-Society membership is available in single, dual, junior and associate.
+Society membership is available in single and dual.

 Dual membership is for two members of an immediate family living at the same address.
 While both members receive the same benefits as single members, they receive only one copy of the Society’s journal free of charge each quarter.

 The Membership year runs from 01 May of each year to the 30th April.

 New members pay a once only joining fee of $10 in addition to their membership subscription.
 To join, complete the Membership Application form online, save the form and forward it to CFHRG by email, mail or deliver it in person.
 You can pay by cheque, or, of course, cash (in person only).

 You can also pay by EFT.
 PLEASE NOTE that, for your membership to be valid, the completed and signed application must be received by our Membership Officer, clearly marked that the payment has been made online.